brandur/sorg/content/nanoglyphs/004-async-awaited.md

 ## Static trees (#static-trees)

 An exciting development in Apple's toolchain was the introduction of [SwiftUI](https://developer.apple.com/xcode/swiftui/), their take on a React-like system for building declarative, modular UIs.
-And unlike React, allowing you to do so in a modern language like Swift instead of untyped JSX syntactic sugar.
+And unlike React, allowing you to do so in the elegance of Swift instead of free form JSX syntactic sugar.
 By most reports using it today is [rough going](https://inessential.com/2019/10/21/swiftui_is_still_the_future), but it looks promising.

 [Static types in SwiftUI](https://www.objc.io/blog/2019/11/05/static-types-in-swiftui/) describes how Swift infers complex types based on views built with the framework.
 So something like: